Karadumk/Flask-Notes-App/README.md

 A lightweight web application for creating and managing personal notes built with Flask.
 Users can create, edit, and delete their digital notes in a clean, minimalist interface.

 ## Features
-- Simple note creation and editing
+- Simple note creation and deletion
 - Markdown support for rich text formatting
 - User authentication
 - Responsive design
-- Search functionality

 ## Tech Stack
 - Flask